sptz45/sse-breaker/README.md

 the execution of the requested operations recording the number of failures that happen as a result of those operations.
-A failure is either a thrown exception for which the configured `CircuitConfiguration.isFailure` function returns `true` or a sucessful operation execution that takes more than the configured `CircuitConfiguration.maxMethodDuration` duration to complete.
+A failure is either a thrown exception for which the configured `CircuitConfiguration.isFailure` function returns `true` or a successful operation execution that takes more than the configured `CircuitConfiguration.maxMethodDuration` duration to complete.

 When the number of failures that occur within the configured `CircuitConfiguration.failureCountTimeout`